You’re applying for a new job. You have the skills. You have the experience. What you don’t have is the exact job title.

 The same principle applies to employers who use Applicant Tracking Systems (ATS).
 These automated resume screeners scan for keywords including hard skills, experience — and, yes, job titles.
 Which means that having the right job title on your resume could make the difference between being automatically rejected and your resume landing on the hiring manager’s desk.

-If the job titles generally mean the same thing
+The job titles generally mean the same thing

 A lot of job titles are used interchangeably but still mean the same thing.
 Nobody is likely to care if you label yourself a Social Media Manager instead of a Social Media Marketing Manager or Social Media Engagement Manager, as long as both titles are relatively similar and accurately reflect the nature of the work you were doing.

-If your official job title hasn’t changed
+Your role has changed but your official title hasn't

 If your role has substantially changed but your job title hasn’t, that can be tricker to navigate.
 Maybe you’ve taken on additional responsibilities within the same team, or you’ve been promoted but the system hasn’t been officially updated to reflect your new title.
 If this is the case, here are the steps you should take: